arianeziehn/reorder_window_joins/README.md

 - IVJClusterT4, contains the code for the cluster evaluation, i.e., a two-way window join $$ [[A X B]^{w_1}_{a.ts} x C]^{w_2} $$ with time propagation of timestamp A between w1 and w2 (_a_) including all its equivalent permutations for a tuple of size 4

 #### util
-Contains helper function for the join queries, i.e., assigner functions, the sources and loggers.
+Contains helper function for the join queries, e.g., assigner functions, the sources and loggers.

 ### src/test
-Applied Case Validation for window join Reordering (_QnVData uses real world data sample, else small synthetic data samples)
+Applied Case Validation for Window Join Reordering (_QnVData uses real world data sample, else small synthetic data samples)
 - CommutativeTest, test the Cases C1 (SWJ), C2 (SeWJ), and C3 and C4 (IVJ)
 - AssociativeTest, covers the Cases A1-A7, i.e., A1-A4 (SWJ), A5 (SeWJ), A6-A7 (IVJ)
 - JoinReorderingTest fixes false tests in CommutativeTest and AssociativeTest with our transformation rules.